openstack/charm-guide/doc/source/getting-started/verify.rst

 Assign a floating IP address
 ----------------------------

-Request and assign a floating IP address to the new instance:
+Request and assign a floating IP address to the new VM:

 .. code-block:: none